 FOR FURTHER INFORMATION CONTACT:

-The current fee structure ($5.00 per name) was announced in the Federal Register on July 11, 2001 (66 FR 36289) and became effective October 1, 2001.
-All entity queries are submitted and query responses received through the NPDB's Integrated Query and Reporting Service (IQRS) and paid via an electronic funds transfer or credit card.
+The current fee structure ($2.00/continuous query enrollment, $2.00/one-time query, and $4.00/self-query) was announced in the Federal Register on July 20, 2016 (81 FR 47173), and became effective on October 1, 2016.
+One-time queries, continuous query enrollments, and self-queries are submitted and query responses are received through the NPDB's secure website.
+Fees are paid via electronic funds transfer, debit card, or credit card.

 “The amount of each fee will be determined based on the following criteria: